jpbarto/aws_autocompliance_workshop/README.md

 - From the SSH session confirm that you can now make HTTP requests to httpjs.net
 - Confirm that you cannot execute ```aws ec2 describe-instances```

-## implementation of the blog post for automating the update of security groups when AWS publishes IP changes
+## Implementation of a modification of the blog post for automating the update of security groups when AWS publishes IP changes
 Part 2:
 - In a browser open the IP addresses JSON document published by AWS
   - https://ip-ranges.amazonaws.com/ip-ranges.json